How Much Does Homeowners Insurance Cost in New York?

 What is an Umbrella Policy?

-If you have enough assets and decide you need more coverage that your standard homeowners policy doesn’t cover, you should consider purchasing an umbrella or excess liability policy, which provides broader coverage and higher liability limits.
+Suppose you have enough assets and decide you need more coverage that your standard homeowner's policy doesn’t cover.
+In that case, you should consider purchasing an umbrella or excess liability policy, which provides a broader range and higher liability limits.

 An umbrella policy is a liability insurance policy that supplements the personal liability portion of your home.